-MRS. FORD:

-Event: Reception for the Board of Directors of the National

-Federation of Republican Women

-Date/Time: Thursday, September 19, 1974 4:00 p.m.

-Place: State Dining Room

-Number of Attendees: 130 ladies

-Principal: Mrs. Norman C. Armitage (Connie)

-President

-Schedule of Events: 4:00 p.m.
-Your guests will arrive through the refreshments will be served.

-Diplomatic Reception Room and will be escorted to the State Dining Room where
+MRS. FORD: N .
+Event: Reception for the Board of Directors of the National Federation of Republican Women Date/Time: Thursday, September 19, 1974 4:00 p.m.
+Place: State Dining Room Number of Attendees: 130 ladies Principal: Mrs. Norman C. Armitage (Connie) President Schedule of Events: 4:00 p.m.
+Your guests will arrive through the Diplomatic Reception Room and will be escorted to the State Dining Room where refreshments will be served.
 After all of your guests are assembled in the State Dining Room, Lucy Winchester will escort you to a position in front of the fireplace where you will greet Mrs. Armitage.
 She will present you with a crystal elephant on behalf of the entire National Federation of Republican Women.
 Following the presentation you can mingle informally with your other guests.
 4:30 p.m.
-Lucy Winchester will escort you to the
+Lucy Winchester will escort you to the Family Quarters.

-Family Quarters.

 NOTES: There will be press coverage.
 A White House photographer will be present.
 A string ensemble will be positioned in the Grand Hall.

-The 100 members of the Board of Directors of the National Federation of Republican Women represent a membership of over half a million ladies throughout the United States.
-They are holding their fall meeting in Washington through September 21st.